object-oriented-python/object-oriented-programming/doc/source/3_exceptions.rst

     ZeroDivisionError: float division by zero

-An important rule in iterpreting errors, the reasons for which we will return to, is to always read the error message from the bottom up.
+An important rule in iterpreting Python errors, the reasons for which we will return to, is to always read the error message from the bottom up.
 In this case, the last line contains the name of the exception which has been raised :obj:`ZeroDivisionError`, followed by a colon, followed by